begolu2/rktik-thesis/03_implementation.md

 ## Improving Performance

 User satisfaction is related to a web site’s performance (@NIELSEN2012).
 As the complex page layouts and *hot* sorting used in Rktik require significant server resources, keeping performance at a satisfactory level is hard.
-As the development process of Rktik did not define performance as a primary objective (see [Methodology]), the neccessary adjustments are even more difficult to make.
+As the development process of Rktik did not define performance as a primary objective (see [Methodology]), the necessary adjustments are even more difficult to make.
 Still, it was possible to increase performance at the end of the development process by 1) using memcache to reuse computed results and 2) optimizing database queries.

 **Caching**